Skip to main content

 6. Certifications (ISCC Plus, CE, ATEX)

 ISCC Plus certification adds modest cost ($30,000–$80,000 for documentation and audits) but unlocks the premium circular plastics market where certified pyrolysis oil sells for 50–100% more than standard fuel markets.
+See our ISCC certification guide for the full process.
 CE marking and ATEX compliance are mandatory for European installations and add 10–15% to equipment cost.
+Our quality certifications page covers these standards.

 7. Location, Civil Works & Infrastructure